Sitecore/headless-examples/examples/sitecore-embedded-jss-app/README.md

 Demonstrates embedding a JSS React application within a non-JSS Sitecore site.
 Useful for sites where a full JS application is not desired, but smaller applications are still needed within a larger whole.

 ## Approach
 This is a technique to allow a JSS app to run within a traditional Sitecore rendering.
 Doing this allows embedding a JSS app within an existing Sitecore MVC site, as opposed to as its own standalone site.
 This technique essentially embeds the JSS app's markup and app wrapper tag within a Sitecore rendering.

-Compared to the [JavaScript Rendering Type](https://jss.sitecore.com/docs/techniques/mvc-integration/javascript-rendering), client-side embedding does not render the JSS app on the server.
-This is an advantage in terms of simplicity (and Node.js is not required to be installed), but a disadvantage in terms of SEO compatibility and app startup time.
+The JSS app itself is rendered on the browser.

 Client-side embedding is a good technique to use for micro-applications and tools.